Azure/bicep-registry-modules/avm/res/db-for-postgre-sql/flexible-server/README.md

 ### Example 5: _Public access_

-This instance deploys the module with public access.
+This instance deploys the module with public access and most of its features enabled.

 <details>